go-kratos/go-kratos.dev/src/content/docs/blog/blades/building-effective-agents.md

 ---
-title: A New Paradigm for Agent Development: Efficient Agent & Workflow Practices under the Blades Architecture
+title: "Efficient Agent & Workflow Practices under the Blades Architecture"
-description: This article introduces how to understand and build Agents within the Blades framework, and explains various workflow design patterns in detail, helping developers choose the appropriate architectural solution based on business needs.
+description: "This article introduces how to understand and build Agents within the Blades framework, and explains various workflow design patterns in detail, helping developers choose the appropriate architectural solution based on business needs."
 keywords:
   - AI
   - Agent